 Priest or Pastoral Stoles: Trim Options

-It is always nice to have some basic supplies on hand if one plans on doing Ecclesiastical Sewing or making Church Vestments on a regular basis.
-And so, my collection of Vestment making supplies continues to grow.
+Priest or Pastoral Stoles: Trim Options: It is always nice to have some basic supplies on hand if one plans on doing Ecclesiastical Sewing or making Church Vestments regularly.
+And so, my collection of vestment-making supplies continues to grow.
 Of course, one hopes the growth never gets out of hand, too.

 Knowing that I had a bag of tassels safely tucked away in a drawer, and a few styles of Ecclesiastical trims on hand, I was not too worried about being able to finish the white stole for our vacancy Pastor.
-The usual supply/fabric checklist for a stole is something along this line:
+The usual supply/fabric checklist for a stole is something along these lines:

 Supplies for making a stole:

 - 1 1/2 yards of fabric (or a piece of fabric at least 12 to 14″ wide and 50 to 54″ long)

 - 1 1/2 yards of heavy canvas or a piece as above (some may desire to only purchase 1/3 or 1/2 yards and cut on the cross grain.
 I prefer to maintain the use of the lengthwise grain so all materials are cut using the same grainline)

 - 1 1/2 yards of lining, or a piece as above

 - Decorative details: hand embroidery, machine embroidery, ready-made appliques, fabric for orphrey